-Luke began to panic.
+He began to panic.
+What had Si already said to his friends?
 “Come on – what’s wrong?”
-He waited, but Simon still didn’t seem prepared to come out and say it and he swallowed hard.
+He waited, but Simon still didn’t seem prepared to come out and say it.
+He swallowed hard, trying to make some excuse.
 “It’s not what …" he started.
 "I mean whatever they’re…”

-"Well...I...it's..."
-Simon interrupted.
-The mask collapsed and his distress became apparent.
+Simon didn't seem to be taking any notice.
+"Well...I...it's..." he started.
+Then the mask collapsed and his face twisted in confusion.
 Tormented, he tried to gather himself and hold it together.
-Finally he just sobbed.
+Finally he broke and just sobbed.
 "I don't know if I want to be gay.
 I...I'm really scared!"